mozilla-iam/cis/docs/Profiles.md

 - We follow the [Mozilla Data Classification](https://wiki.mozilla.org/Security/Data_Classification) standard for the *classification* field.
 - The `publisher_authority` is the same publisher identifier as used for the signature fields.
+- The `verified` field is set by the `publisher_authority` and represent the fact that **all** values in this object have been strongly verified to be correct.
+For example, an email has been verified to belong to the owner by sending them an email with a link to verify that they own it.
+If *any* value is unverified, then the whole object shows as `verified: false`.

 **value** and **values** fields are exclusionary, only one of them may be used.
 If used, the *value* field may be of any type: string, boolean, integer, list or associative array value.